 The Race to Respond

-A team should be made up of 4 members.
+A team has to be made up of 4 members, no more and no less.
 Within the team you will need to appoint a team leader to co-ordinate the group and liaise with us throughout your planning and preparation.

 How much does it cost?